-CHECK FUEL GAGE - 39: This message will appear when the fuel supply is less than four gallons (15.2 L) and the display is turned off.
+CHECK FUEL GAGE - 39: This message will appear when the fuel supply is less than four gallons (15.2 L) and the display is turned off (digital clusters only).
+A single chime will also sound when this message is displayed.

 CHECK OIL LEVEL - 36: For correct operation of the low oil sensing system, your vehicle should be on a level surface.
 A false CHECK OIL LEVEL message may appear if the vehicle is parked on grades.
 The oil level sensing system does not check for actual oil level if the engine has been off for a short period of time, and the oil level is never sensed while the engine is running.
 If the CHECK OIL LEVEL message appears, and your vehicle has been parked on level ground with the engine off for at least 30 minutes, the oil level should be checked by observing the oil dipstick.
-Prior to checking the oil level be sure the engine has been off for five minutes and your vehicle is on a level surface.
+Prior to checking the oil level, be sure the engine has been off for five minutes and your vehicle is on a level surface.
 Then check the dipstick and add oil if necessary.
 See "Engine Oil" in the Index.
 CHECK WASHER FLUID - 25: This message will appear for several seconds indicating that you need washer solvent.

 CRUISE ENGAGED - 43: This message will appear for a few seconds when you select a speed at which to cruise.

-DOOR OPEN - 141: The passenger's door is open or ajar when this message appears.
+DOOR OPEN - 141: The passenger's door or rear doors are open or ajar when this message appears.
 The vehicle's engine must be running and the transaxle not in PARK (P) for this message to display.
 A chime will also sound when the vehicle's speed is greater than 5 mph (8.1 km/h).